marksweissma/donatello/README.md

   2. The `Estimator` objects encapsulate the transformation process for the expected requirements to serve and the fitting/predicting/scoring of ML algorithims.
   3. The `Scorer` objects are responsbile for evaluating models on an unseen data, via cross validaiton and hold out
   4. The `Data` objects are responsible for storing and managing data
-  5. The `Hook` objects are repsonsible for pulling in data and writing out models and relevant components

 Questions, comments, feature requests please reach out!